michaelmacinnis/oh/doc/manual.md

     3.14

-Again, like integers, oh will try to help by converting symbols that will parse correctly as a float when used in a context where that would be appropriate.
-For example,

-    write: float: add 3.14 2.72 1.41 2.50 4.67

-produces the output,

-    14.44

 #### Rationals

-Without the `float` command in the previous example the command,

-    write: add 3.14 2.72 1.41 2.50 4.67

-produces the output,

-    361/25

 All arithmetic operations in oh are performed by first converting all operands to rational numbers.
 The result is a rational number which can be explicitly converted with the `float`, `integer` or `status` commands.
 A rational number can be explicitly declared with the `rational` command,

     define r: rational 100/3